Fair Haven, New Haven: 19th century

 In 1806, land was donated for Fair Haven Union Cemetery.

 By 1808, Fair Haven had 50 houses.

 In 1820, the first apartment building for multiple residences was built.

 In 1824, residents changed the name of their home from 'Dragon' to 'Fair Haven'.

 By 1830, the oyster beds were dried up.

 In 1835, importation of oysters began, with the supply being replenished by 1900.

 In 1837 Fair Haven withdrew from the jurisdiction of New Haven.

 A number of homes in Fair Haven were used to hide slaves in the Underground Railroad.

 By the time of the Civil War, some streets had been paved.
 There was an influx of immigrants after the war, notably Irish, German, Polish, Italian and Russian.
 One area with a large number of Irish was nicknamed 'little Dublin'.

 In 1860, a group of local businessmen drew up a charter to build and operate a horsecar line of one or two tracks between Fair Haven and Westville.

 In 1866, Samuel L. Blatchley developed Blatchley Ave., building moderately-priced homes for local workers.

 St. Francis Church held its first service in 1867.

 In 1870 Fair Haven rejoined New Haven.

+In 1881 Ferry Street School was opened.

 In 1885, Nathaniel Graniss donated land for the construction of the First Quinnipiac School.

 In 1888, Lancraft Fife and Drum Corps organized, practiced in Ed Lancraft's Oyster house.